baldeeb/ContrastiveLearningOfDenseDescriptor/README.md

 Experiment with the use of an FPN and different resolutions to attempt to find transformations to build associations using non-iconic images (ones with many objects)**
 Build a more standard evaluation method to evaluate the extent of how useful the produced features are.
 Tangential experimentation: Explore the use of view augmentation for making the method presented by [Florence & Manuelli] more generalizable.
-## Possible Deliverables:
-The objective of this network would be to derive dense features that are sufficiently detailed to inform manipulation while being similar between instances of the same category.
-After implementing the first version of the network, I could present progress by:
-- **Initial**: Visualizing the descriptors by projecting them into 3D space and manually inspecting them.
-- **Viable**: Using simulated data (knowledge of object poses) and the eval tool we recently developed to compare descriptor distances between spatially close pixels of same-category objects.
-- **Viable**: Use the descriptor to train a simple detector.
-- **Stretch**: Ideally, use that descriptor to run the tests used by [Florence & Manuelli] or the previous ACF paper.

-# Tasks:
-## Base Tasks:
- - [x] Setup contrastive loss
- - [x] Setup Augmentation tools:
-    - [x] Add inverse capability
-    - [x] Add resize capability
- - [x] Add sampling tools
- - [x] Setup main training loop
- - [ ] Setup Proper Config system
- - [ ] Clean-up/Update dataloader
- - [ ] Allow different batch sizes _(Currently limited by compute capabilities)_
- - [ ] Will using target object segmentation help?
-    - Motivation: Prior dense descriptors used masks to sample.
-    - [x] Implemented depth clustering functionality
-    - [ ] _(in progress)_ Used segmentation maps from data
-        - That did not yield much improvement but bugs might have been the issue

-## Demanding Tasks:
-- [ ] **Advance/experiment-with loss**
-    - [ ] IMPORTANT: fix divergence loss.
-    - [ ] What is the effect of using NCE loss instead?
-    - [ ] Pyramidal Loss: train the network at different hierarchies
-        - [x] update the geometric inverse of augmentations to allow for various sizes
-        - [x] setup training class
-        - [ ] figure out how to sample from different levels
-            - [x] consolidate sampling and loss related functions
-            - [ ] apply sampling and loss on differently sized images
-            - [ ] set up iterative loop to
-- [ ] Investigate the possibility of using a projection layer for SimSiam like non-contrastive learning.
-    - [ ] select box around object and use it to derive a descriptor.
-Descriptors from different augmentations can be pushed together.

-- [ ] **Figure out the effect of batch size**
-    - [ ] integrate the ability to increase batch size if needed
-- [x] **Matching pairs of pixels in augmented images.** _Those are necessary for the basic matching loss_
-- [x] **Better code the loss functions** _Matching loss seemed too complicated_
-    - [x] Isolate relevant loss components.